J35P312/poorpipe/README.md

 # poorpipe
 poorly built nanopore pipeline.
-It performs alignment using Minimap2, SV calling using Sniffles and CNVpythor, expansion detection using TRGT, and SNV calling using Deepvariant.
+It performs alignment using Minimap2, SV calling using Sniffles and CNVpythor, expansion detection using STRDust, and SNV calling using Clair3.
 The SNVs are phased using whatshap, and annotated using VEP.

 Command line: